maurolacy/bitcoin-bubbles/README.md

 ### Quick Start

 1. **Install Dependencies**:
-   - Mathematica 12.0 or later
+   - Mathematica 12.0 or later.
-   - R (for auxiliary scripts)
+   - R (for auxiliary scripts).

 2. **Run the Overvaluation Model**:
-   - Open `bitcoinUsersCsvNoVAuto.nb` in Mathematica
+   - Open `bitcoinUsersCsvNoVAuto.nb` in Mathematica.
-   - The notebook automatically downloads data from online sources
+   - The notebook automatically downloads data from online sources.
-   - Execute all cells (Cell → Evaluate Notebook)
+   - Execute all cells (Cell → Evaluate Notebook).
-   - Results are saved to the `pdf/` folder
+   - Results are exported to the `pdf/` folder.

 3. **Run LPPLS Model**:
-   - Open the appropriate LPPLS notebook (e.g., `LPPLS25.nb` for 2025 predictions)
+   - Open the appropriate LPPLS notebook (e.g., `LPPLS25.nb` for 2025 predictions).
-   - Execute all cells
+   - Execute all cells.
-   - The model will fit price data and attempt to identify bubble regimes
+   - The model will fit price data and attempt to identify bubble regimes.

 ### Data Sources